top of page

 In the multifaceted journey of eating disorder recovery, the therapeutic powers of animals shine as a beacon of hope and support.
 As diverse avenues for mental health treatment continue to be explored, let us not underestimate the profound impact our furry friends can have in fostering resilience, self-acceptance, and ultimately a brighter tomorrow.
 An animal’s ability to love and accept unconditionally can reinforce the idea of loving ourselves unconditionally.

-Other Mental Health Services Offered in PA, NJ, DE, SC, and FL
+Other Mental Health Services Offered in PA, NJ, DE, SC, MD, CT, VT, and FL

 We offer a wide variety of services related to eating disorder recovery including trauma therapy!
 We offer Weekly Support Groups, Nutrition Services, and Family and Parent Therapy as well as Coaching, all tailored to meet the specific needs of the individual.
-We offer our services for Anorexia, Bulimia, Binge Eating, and Orthorexia online in New Jersey, Delaware, South Carolina, and Florida!
+We offer our services for Anorexia, Bulimia, Binge Eating, and Orthorexia as well as Maternal Mental Health, and eating disorder therapy for athletes online in New Jersey, Delaware, South Carolina, Maryland, Florida, Vermont, and Connecticut!
 We are here to offer our support and understanding in a safe and non-judgmental environment.

 We have immediate openings right now for eating disorder therapy in:

-Delaware, New Jersey, Florida, South Carolina, and Pennsylvania.
+Delaware, New Jersey, Florida, Maryland South Carolina, Connecticut, Vermont, and Pennsylvania.

 And recovery coaching worldwide.